-Local services are listed in city or regional phone books.
+Local services are listed in phone books and online directories.
 You can also call directory assistance or 2-1-1 in some areas for community service agencies.
 If there is a problem getting through to the phone service, don't give up; either call again or phone a different service.
 Help is often very close at hand, and can give a suicidal person the extra time they need to reconsider their options and circumstances.

 If you are urgently concerned that somebody is in a suicidal state, try to get them to the emergency ward of a hospital.
 Medical professionals can most effectively deal with suicidal tendencies and ensure that people gets the care required to stay alive.

 Individuals who have hit an emotional rock bottom often cannot see how to pull themselves back up.
 Reaching out and finding support – either among friends and family, or in religious or social institutions – can provide people with some relief and new hope in their lives.